+1.5.1 Background

-1.5.1 Purpose of the Highway Asset Management Plan Annual Information Report The Authority's Highway Asset Management Plan 2012 to 2017 (HAMP) includes a commitment to provide Cabinet with an annual information report outlining progress and key issues associated with the maintenance of the Authority's public highway network.
+The Authority's Highway Asset Management Plan 2012 to 2017 (HAMP) includes a commitment to provide Cabinet with an annual information report outlining progress and key issues associated with the maintenance of the Authority's public highway network.
 The report has a particular emphasis around the condition of the network and the resources required to maintain it effectively.

+Currently the highway maintenance activities delivered through the HAMP are funded through a number of funding streams.
+Capital work is funded by the annual Local Transport Plan Maintenance Block and in recent years additional funding has been invested through the Authority's Investment Plan.

-Cabinet is invited to note the content of the HAMP Annual Information Report 2014, attached at Appendix 1.
-The report will be used as the basis for ongoing discussions around the challenges of maintaining the highway network.
-The report is aimed at supporting those discussions so that any decisions about potential changes in highway maintenance priorities and resources can be made in an informed manner.
-All Elected Members have been provided with a personal copy of the HAMP Annual Information Report as seen at Appendix 1.
-The report can also be viewed on the Authority's website and copies have been placed in each of the Member Group Rooms.
-1.5.2 Key Findings of the HAMP Annual Information Report Over the last 12 months the Highway Maintenance Team has continued to make steady progress in improving the Borough's roads and footpaths against the backdrop of a difficult financial climate.
+Cabinet is invited to note the content of the HAMP Annual Information Report 2015, attached as the Appendix.
+The report will be used as the basis for ongoing consideration around the challenges of maintaining the highway network.
+The report is aimed at supporting those considerations so that any decisions about potential changes in highway maintenance priorities and resources can be made in an informed manner.

+Following the Cabinet meeting, all ward members will be provided with a personal copy of the HAMP Annual Information Report as seen at the Appendix.
+The report will also be published on the Authority's website and copies will be placed in each of the member group rooms.

+1.5.2 Key Findings of the HAMP Annual Information Report 2015

+Over the last 12 months the Highway Maintenance Team has continued to make steady progress in improving the Borough's roads and footpaths against the backdrop of a difficult national financial climate.
 Our customers continue to see a well maintained highway network as a top priority.
-It is therefore encouraging to see that additional capital investment in highway maintenance made in recent years is starting to make a positive difference.
-Members are requested to take particular note of page 9 of the Annual Information Report which shows the current condition of roads compared to 3 years ago.
-It can be seen that the percentage of roads requiring maintenance has decreased which clearly demonstrates an improvement in the condition of the network.
-This is a good indication that a combination of additional funding and preventative maintenance policies are starting to pay dividends.
-It is further evidenced by good customer feedback, the Highways Team having received increased positive comments from residents and other stakeholders.
-Members also gave similar positive feedback at a series of highway maintenance briefing sessions that were held earlier this year.
-Whilst the improvement in the condition of roads is welcome, the Authority continues to face many challenges to keep North Tyneside's highway network in a serviceable condition.
+It is therefore encouraging to see that additional capital investment in highway maintenance made in recent years is continuing to make a positive difference.
+The latest condition surveys show that a combination of additional funding and preventative maintenance policies is starting to pay dividends.
+This is further evidenced by good customer feedback, the Highways Team having received increased positive feedback at a series of ward briefing sessions that were held in September.
+For the first time ever, the carriageway maintenance backlog has fallen over the last 12 months which is a notable achievement.

+Members are requested to take particular note of Chapter 6 of the Annual Information Report which shows the condition of the highway network since the HAMP was implemented.

+Whilst the gradual improvement in the condition of roads is welcome, the Authority continues to face many challenges to keep North Tyneside's highway network in a serviceable condition.
 For example, the condition of public footways continues to be an area of concern and the Highways Team is starting to focus more on this.
-The backlog of carriageway repairs is still around £21 million and it is estimated the footway repair backlog will be a similar figure.
-Although the repair backlog is currently manageable through a combination of planned and reactive maintenance, it is appropriate that capital investment is maintained to ensure that there is no decline in the condition of the highway network which would hamper the Authority's ability to maintain a serviceable network.
-This should be given full consideration in any future budget setting discussions.
+The backlog of carriageway repairs is still £20.7 million and it is estimated the footway repair backlog will be a similar figure.

+1.5.3 Renewal of the HAMP

+The HAMP is due for review in 2017 and work is to commence shortly on refreshing the policy.
+As part of this process, cabinet members and other key stakeholders will be engaged so that the new HAMP can be shaped appropriately in terms of policy direction and available resources.

 1.6 Decision options:

-The following decision option is available for consideration by Cabinet: Option 1:
+The following decision options are available for consideration by Cabinet:

+Option 1

-1) Cabinet should note the content of the HAMP Annual Information Report 1.7 Reasons for recommended option:
+Cabinet should note the content of the HAMP Annual Information Report.